What To Expect from Drupal 10, and How to Deal With Drupal 8’s End of Life

-As Drupal initiative coordinator Gábor Hojtsy wrote in his recent blog post, with 10 planned to be released in the middle of 2022 and Drupal 9 end of life by end of 2023, Drupal 9 is expected to have the shortest lifetime among Drupal major releases in recent history.
+Drupal 10 release is planned for the middle of 2022 and Drupal 9 end of life - by end of 2023.
+A Drupal initiative coordinator Gábor Hojtsy wrote in his recent blog post, that Drupal 9 is expected to have the shortest lifetime of any Drupal major release in recent history.

 If you feel you want to ask “Why so fast?”, you are not alone.
 In his keynote, Dries mentioned that a lot of people asked him why we couldn’t just stay on D9 for a little longer.

 The reason is very simple, says Dries.
 It’s because of the third-party components that Drupal depends on.
 These components have their own life cycle.
-When a component that Drupal relies on goes end-of-life and gets a new major version that breaks backward compatibility, the Drupal team usually has to change their version number as well.
+The Drupal team usually has to change a module's version number to maintain backward compatibility.
+This happens anytime when a component that Drupal relies on goes end-of-life and gets a new major version.
 The key dependencies include Symfony, CKEditor, PHP, and Composer.

 What will be new in Drupal 10?

 Similar to the way Drupal 9 is built on Drupal 8, it looks like Drupal 10 will be built on Drupal 9 with no major overhaul or reinvention.
 When Drupal 10.0 arrives, it will be identical to the latest version of Drupal 9 but with deprecations removed and dependencies updated.

 In the DrupalCon North America 2021’s keynote speech, Gábor Hojtsy shared that Drupal 10 would be a refined version of Drupal 9 including “all the goodies from all initiatives”.
 That said Gábor meant that it will include all of the results of all the work that the community has put in.
 Let’s take a closer look at some of the goodies right now!